Continuous Ensemble Weather Forecasting with Diffusion models: Introduction

-We propose a continuous forecasting diffusion model that takes lead time as input and forecasts the future weather state in a single step, while maintaining a temporally consistent trajectory for each ensemble member.\footnote{Our code will be made openly available at publication. \url{https://github.com/martinandrae/Continuous-Ensemble-Forecasting}} This enables both autoregressive and direct forecasting within a single model, improves the accuracy compared to purely autoregressive models at high temporal resolutions, and enables forecasting at arbitrary (non-equidistant) lead times throughout the forecast trajectory.
-To generate ensemble forecasts, the model uses a lead-time-dependent deterministic ODE-solver to solve the probability flow ODE starting in different pure noise samples.
+We propose a continuous forecasting diffusion model that takes lead time as input and forecasts the future weather state in a single step, while maintaining a temporally consistent trajectory for each ensemble member. \footnote{The code is available at \href{https://github.com/martinandrae/Continuous-Ensemble-Forecasting}{https://github.com/martinandrae/Continuous-Ensemble-Forecasting}} This enables both autoregressive and direct forecasting within a single model, improves the accuracy compared to purely autoregressive models at high temporal resolutions, and enables forecasting at arbitrary (non-equidistant) lead times throughout the forecast trajectory.
+To generate ensemble forecasts, the model solves the lead-time-dependent probability flow ODE starting in different pure noise samples.
 To ensure temporal consistency, we correlate the driving noises for the different lead times, e.g., by using a single noise sample for all timesteps, as illustrated in fig.~\ref{fig:cont-ens}, which enables generating a continuous trajectory for each member.
-This enables parallel sampling of individual ensemble members without the use of any multi-step loss functions, significantly enhancing the efficiency of ensemble forecasting.
+This enables parallel sampling of individual ensemble members, {bypassing the need for multi-step loss functions, and thus accelerating ensemble forecasting.}

 \paragraph{Contributions.}

 We propose a novel method for ensemble weather forecasting built on diffusion that: 1) can generate ensemble member trajectories without iteration, 2) can forecast arbitrary lead-times, 3) can be used together with iteration to improve performance on long rollouts, 4) achieves competitive performance in global weather forecasting.